-Fees and Expenses of the Portfolio: This table describes the fees and expenses that you may pay if you buy and hold shares of the Portfolio.
+Fees and Expenses of the Portfolio: This table describes the fees and expenses that you may pay if you buy, hold and sell shares of the Portfolio.
 The table below does not reflect expenses and charges that are, or may be, imposed under your variable annuity contract or variable life insurance policy.
 If these expenses and changes were included, the Portfolio's annual operating expenses would be higher.
 For information on these charges, please refer to the applicable contract or policy prospectus.

-Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Class I Class N Management Fees 1.25% 1.25% Distribution (12b-1) Fees None 0.50% Other Expenses 0.41% 0.40% Acquired Fund Fees and Expenses (1) 0.50% 0.50% Total Annual Fund Operating Expenses 2.16% 2.65% Expense Waiver (0.17)% (0.16)% Total Annual Fund Operating Expenses After Expense Waiver (2) 1.99% 2.49%
+Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Class I Class N Management Fees 1.25% 1.25% Distribution (12b-1) Fees None 0.50% Other Expenses 1.05% 1.05% Acquired Fund Fees and Expenses (1) 0.57% 0.57% Total Annual Fund Operating Expenses 2.87% 3.37% Expense Waiver (0.81)% (0.81)% Total Annual Fund Operating Expenses After Expense Waiver (2) 2.06% 2.56%

 - (1) Acquired Fund Fees and Expenses are the indirect costs of investing in other investment companies.
-The operating expenses in this fee table will not correlate to the expense ratio in the Portfolio's financial highlights because the financial statements include only the direct operating expenses incurred by the Portfolio. - (2) The Portfolio's adviser has contractually agreed to reduce the Portfolio's fees and/or absorb expenses of the Portfolio until at least May 1, 2018 to ensure that total annual fund operating expenses after fee waiver and reimbursement (exclusive of any taxes, short selling expenses, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, indirect expenses, expenses of other investment companies in which the Portfolio may invest, or extraordinary expenses such as litigation) will not exceed 1.49% and 1.99% of average daily net assets attributable to Class I and Class N shares, respectively.
+The operating expenses in this fee table will not correlate to the expense ratio in the Portfolio's financial highlights because the financial statements include only the direct operating expenses incurred by the Portfolio. - (2) The Portfolio's adviser has contractually agreed to reduce the Portfolio's fees and/or absorb expenses of the Portfolio until at least May 1, 2022 to ensure that total annual fund operating expenses after fee waiver and reimbursement (exclusive of any front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, borrowing costs (such as interest and dividend expense on securities sold short), taxes, and extraordinary expenses such as litigation expenses) will not exceed 1.49% and 1.99% of average daily net assets attributable to Class I and Class N shares, respectively.
 This agreement may be terminated by the Portfolio's Board of Trustees on 60 days' written notice to the adviser.
-These fee waivers and expense reimbursements are subject to possible recoupment from the Portfolio in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits.
+These fee waivers and expense reimbursements are subject to possible recoupment from the Portfolio in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed) if such recoupment can be achieved without exceeding the foregoing expense limits as well as any expense limitation that was in effect at the time the waiver or reimbursement was made.

 Example: This Example is intended to help you compare the cost of investing in the Portfolio with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
-The Example does not reflect fees and expenses of any variable annuity contract or variable life insurance, policy that may use the Portfolio as its underlying investment medium.
+The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same (except that the Example incorporates any applicable fee waiver and/or expense limitation arrangements for only the first year).
+The Example does not reflect fees and expenses of any variable annuity contract or variable life insurance policy that may use the Portfolio as its underlying investment medium.
 If these fees and expenses were included, then the expenses would be higher.
 Although your actual costs may be higher or lower, the Example shows what your costs would be based upon these assumptions.